IllyricSentryAI/.github/profile/README.md

-**IllyrianSentryAI** is centered on the integration of Artificial Intelligence in defense.
+**IllyricSentryAI** is centered on the integration of Artificial Intelligence in defense.
 It is driven by a clear vision, a strong mission, and focused objectives.

 ## Vision